SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-ruby.md

 ## The SEMP object model of Solace message-VPNs and VPN resources

-Here we introduce some important basic concepts that are required for the implementation of Solace messaging router management tasks using SEMP.
+Here we introduce some important basic concepts that are required for the implementation of Solace Messaging management tasks using SEMP.

 As described in the introduction, message-VPNs provide isolated messaging domains for exclusive use.
-You can read more about message-VPNs in the [Solace Message Router Concepts]({{ site.docs-router-concepts }}){:target="_top"} document.
+You can read more about message-VPNs in the [Solace Messaging Concepts]({{ site.docs-router-concepts }}){:target="_top"} document.

-Solace messaging router management is divided into Router-global level and individual Message-VPN level management.
+Solace Messaging management is divided into Router-global level and individual Message-VPN level management.
 A management user with *global/read-write* access scope is authorized for all router and all message-VPN level configurations, such as global configuration or administering a message-VPN.
 Conversely, *VPN/read-write* access scope only allows for management of objects that have an effect within the assigned VPN, such as configuring a queue.
 In this tutorial, we will use a management user with *global/read-write* access scope for all configurations.
 For more details, refer to the [Management User Authentication/Authorization]({{ site.docs-mgmt-user-aa }}){:target="_top"} documentation.

 ![]({{ site.baseurl }}/images/message-vpn-semp-objects.png)

-Clients can connect to a message-VPN and use its resources after proper authentication and authorization, controlled by the properties of the following SEMP objects on the Solace messaging router:
+Clients can connect to a message-VPN and use its resources after proper authentication and authorization, controlled by the properties of the following SEMP objects on the Solace Messaging:

 * The [Message-VPN]({{ site.docs-msg-vpn }}){:target="_top"} object defines the type and details of client authentication applied and restrictions to the combined resource usage of all VPN clients.
 * A [Client Profile]({{ site.docs-client-profile }}){:target="_top"} object within a message-VPN defines resource usage restrictions applied to individual clients.